Maintaining a glorious garden brimming with scented flowers and vibrant foliage is easy - just give plants what they want:

 Note: Additional applications of chicken manure will also be of benefit.

-What: Use a fertiliser like Scotts Osmocote Plus Trace Elements for Roses, Gardenias, Azaleas & Camelllias which has been specifically designed to give acid-loving plants the nutrients they need to flourish.
+What: Use a fertiliser like Scotts Osmocote Controlled Release Fertiliser for Roses, Gardenias, Azaleas & Camellias which has been specifically designed to give acid-loving plants the nutrients they need to flourish.

-Note: Use a controlled release fertiliser to ensure the right nutrients are available when required.
+Note: Use a controlled release fertiliser to ensure the right nutrients are available at the right amount for your plant.

 Native trees and shrubs